RED FLAG WARNING for Alameda County from 11-05-2024 at 11:00 AM until 11-07-2024 at 07:00 AM. Strong offshore winds & dry conditions.

 Wildfire and Emergency Preparedness (WEP) Workshop with Oakland Firesafe Council

 OFSC’s Wildfire and Emergency Preparedness (WEP) workshop covers the top 5 essential personal preparedness steps plus home hardening for wildfire, home ignition zones/ember protection, defensible space, Red Flag Warnings, firescaping and the importance of working as a community towards the common goal of wildfire protection.
-The free ~1 hour WEP workshop can be provided in-person or online via Zoom.
+The ~1 hour WEP workshop can be provided in-person or online via Zoom.

-Neighborhoods, community groups, businesses, and other organizations are all invited to sign up for the free WEP workshop.
+Neighborhoods, community groups, businesses, and other organizations are all invited to sign up for the WEP workshop.

 • A downloadable PDF template of the Oakland Firesafe Council WEP workshop presentation is HERE